bharath12b5/mvn-linux/Building-Fluentd.md

 # Building Fluentd

-The instructions provided below specify the steps to build Fluentd 0.14.6 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.
+The instructions provided below specify the steps to build Fluentd 0.14.9 on IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.

 _**General Notes:**_
-i) _When following the steps below please use a standard permission user unless otherwise specified._
+* _When following the steps below please use a standard permission user unless otherwise specified._

-ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._
+* _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

-iii) _At the time of writing recipe, the version of Fluentd was 0.14.6 ._

-1. Install the dependencies for your specific platform
+1. Install the dependencies

-	Ubuntu 16.04:
+	Ubuntu 16.04/16.10
 	```
 	sudo apt-get install -y ruby ruby-dev gcc make
 	```
-2. For platforms RHEL and SLES, build Ruby 2.3.1 from the instructions [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby)
+2. For platforms RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 build Ruby 2.3.1 from the instructions [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby)

     Once the Ruby build is completed and installed continue with the instructions below